andrewzm/atminv/README.md

 References
 -----

 Zammit-Mangion, A., Cressie, N., Ganesan, A.L., O'Doherty, S., Manning, A.J.
 (2015).
 Spatio-temporal bivariate statistical models for atmospheric trace-gas inversion.
-Chemometrics and Intelligent Laboratory Systems, doi: 10.1016/j.chemolab.2015.09.006, in press.
+Chemometrics and Intelligent Laboratory Systems, 149, 227--241, doi: 10.1016/j.chemolab.2015.09.006.

+Zammit-Mangion, A., Cressie, N., Ganesan, A.L.
+Trans-Gaussian bivariate modelling with application to atmospheric trace-gas inversion, submitted to Spatial Statistics.